mgechev/blog.mgechev.com/content/post/2014-02-08-remote-desktop-vnc-client-with-angularjs-and-yeoman.md

 The [VNC screen][19] directive is responsible for calling these methods.
 In the `sendKeyboardEvent` we transform the `keyCode`, received by handling the keydown/up event with JavaScript, to one, which is understandable by the RFB protocol.
 We do this using the array `keyMap` defined above.

-Since we didn&#8217;t create the `Io` service, you can instantiate it by:
+Since we didn’t create the `Io` service, you can instantiate it by:

 {{< highlight bash >}}yo angular:factory Io{{< / highlight >}}